 Published in: 2012

 Jay Bahadur is a Canadian journalist who began his career as a 24-year-old by buying a one-way ticket to Mogadishu, Somalia in 2008.
 During a six-week stay, he met pirates and learned from the inside how Somalia’s lucrative pirate sector worked.
-His time in Puntland was later turned into a movie called “Into the fire”.
+His time in Puntland was turned into the movie “Into the fire”.
 At the time of writing, Somalia had around 1,500-2,000 pirates active along a lawless coastline stretching over 2,500 km.
 As of 2021, virtually all piracy off the coast of Somalia has ceased.

 CIVIL WAR & STATE COLLAPSE.
 With the continent’s longest coast, a strategic location along the Suez Canal and a long history of trade, Somalia has all the potential to be one of Africa’s most economically successful countries.
 But years of disastrous military campaigns, backward-looking Marxist economic policies, and clan-based discrimination resulted in the outbreak of civil war in the late 1980s.
-In 1991, the state collapsed when rebels took over Mogadishu and the dictator Siad Barre fled the country.
+In 1991, the state collapsed when rebel factions took over Mogadishu and dictator Siad Barre fled the country.
 Since then, only the state of Somaliland has shown signs of law and order – the rest of the country is in varying degrees of hopeless state.

 SOMALIA CONSISTS OF SIX STATES.
 To speak of Somalia as a unified entity is a wrong characterization, because in the wake of the civil war, the country was divided into the autonomous enclaves of Puntland, Somaliland, Southwest State of Somalia, Jubaland, Hirshabelle and Galmudug.
 Somaliland has a coastline along the Gulf of Aden that is comparable to Puntland’s but has basically no pirates.
 The few that have existed have long since been arrested and imprisoned.
 Somaliland is politically relatively stable, which is a result of clan stability and a long history of democracy.
 There is total anarchy in the south and Al-Shabaab is strong there.
 Down south there are also no pirates as they risk being attacked by other criminals.